Exhibition: Oct. 5, 2018 to April 27, 2019

-An artistic interpretation of the old crafts between light and shadow is presented by three artists from Eastern Switzerland: Markus Oertle from Urnäsch creates workshops in the form of peep-boxes.
-Thomas Urben from Zürchersmühle near Urnäsch uses typical materials and old tools to create artfully illuminated sculptures.
-Inspired by guild signs on crests and lanterns, the artist Xu Ying from Schaffhausen paints backlit polycarbonate discs.
+An artistic interpretation of the old crafts between light and shadow is presented by three artists from Eastern Switzerland: Markus Oertle from Urnäsch created workshops in the form of peep-boxes.
+Thomas Urben from Zürchersmühle near Urnäsch used typical materials and old tools to create artfully illuminated sculptures.
+Inspired by guild signs on crests and lanterns, the artist Xu Ying from Schaffhausen painted backlit polycarbonate discs.

 Also a look into the future is ventured: around 100 pupils from Appenzell Ausserrhoden, Appenzell Innerrhoden, Schaffhausen and Zurich have designed lanterns with their own dream jobs drawn on them.

 The exhibition is open on Tue-Fri 12am-5pm and Sat 11am-5pm.